Art of Construction Takes On the Built Environment

 Short Answer: Shorter Build Time, Lower Building Costs

 Modular construction is part of a family of building techniques known as Offsite Construction.
 Offsite construction refers to the manufacturing, planning, design, fabrication, and assembly of building elements at a location other than their final installed location to support the rapid speed of, and efficient construction of a permanent structure.
 All Art of Construction projects will utilize some form of Offsite Construction, which we refer to as "System Built."

-Now, why is this preferable to on-site, stick-built construction?
+Now, why is System Built preferable to on-site, stick-built construction?

 Essentially, the way construction works has been fragmented dramatically, down to the the point where no project has any unified collaborative approach to how a design gets built.
 Too often in our industry, an architect will draw up a fancy design with little to no planning for how it will actually come to life.
 "After all, that's the GC's job," they'll say.
 Then inevitably, when a GC goes to build one of these fancy designs, something doesn't go as planned.
 But rather than collaborate with the original designer to fix that problem, the GC will then pass off that problem to a subcontractor to figure it out for them.
 And if the subcontractor fails, it's on them.

 This long, disorganized game of "Pass the Buck" is the unfortunate reality of far too many construction projects around the world, and particularly in America.
 When you think of the stereotypical messy construction project - way over budget, way longer than expected, everybody pointing figures at each other - this problem is the main culrpit.